 While scissors are included in many kits, it’s a tool many knitters and crafters recommend buying separately.
 Good-quality scissors are sharp enough to slice through yarn with a single cut and less likely to cause the fibers to fray.
 Never use your knitting or fabric-crafting scissors to cut other items because it can dull the blades.

 Tapestry needles: These resemble sewing needles, only they’re much larger so the eyes can be threaded with yarn.
-They aid in hand-sewing details and finishing off projects.
+They aid in hand-sewing details, weaving in loose ends, and finishing off projects.
 Tapestry needles are usually made of metal or plastic.

 Knitting clips: These tiny plastic clips keep corresponding pieces in place, which is a big help in advanced projects like knitting garments with sleeves.